-The kidneys have the primary functions of removing waste products and excess fluids from the body.
-They are also in charge of producing hormones that regulate many bodily functions such as:
+The kidneys are bean-shaped organs located in the back muscles in your upper abdomen.
+They are directly opposite each other, located on both the right and left sides of your upper abdomen.
+The kidneys have the primary function of removing waste products and excess fluids from the body.
+They are also in charge of producing hormones that regulate many bodily functions, such as:

 - Blood pressure

 - The metabolism of calcium, sodium, potassium, and other electrolytes

 However, sometimes you may feel a slight ache in your back and under your ribs where your kidneys are supposed to be located.
 This is kidney pain, and many factors can cause it.
 Pain can either be felt in the right or left kidney or simultaneously felt through both kidneys.
 This type of pain is differentiated from back pain because common back pain or muscle pain tends to be located lower in the back, while kidney pain is much higher in the back.
 But on some occasions, back pain can also be a symptom of kidney pain.
 You can notice this when the pain moves toward your side or groin area.

 If you are experiencing kidney pain, it could be one of many causes.
 Some of the most common reports of what causes kidney pain are:

 - Kidney Stones – In most cases, kidney stones are among the most common causes of kidney pain.
 Kidney stones, also known as renal calculi, are solid masses of crystals that can develop anywhere along your urinary tract, not just in your kidneys.
 Kidney stones can be made up of any of the following crystals: Calcium, Uric Acid, Struvite, and Cystine.
 Calcium stones are perhaps the most common types of kidney stones.